 - Assess the broken window damage.
-Is it a tiny crack or mostly gone?
+Is it a tiny crack or larger than that?

 - Put on leather work gloves and safety goggles.

-- Keep children away, and sweep up glass on the floor.
+- Keep children away, and sweep up the glass on the floor.
 Do not remove the window!

 - Use clear packing tape or duct tape to cover the hole.

-- Then tape a large trash bag over the frame and tape it in place.
+- Tape a large trash bag over the frame and tape it in place.
 If you can safely reach the outside of the window, tape another bag there.